Lack of large-angle TT correlations persists in WMAP and Planck: Temperature two-point angular correlation function

 where the $P_\ell(\cos\theta)$ are Legendre polynomials.

-Unfortunately the complete sky cannot be observed due to foreground contamination.
+Unfortunately the full-sky cannot be observed due to foreground contamination.
 If we let $W(\unitvec e)$ represent a mask on the sky (in the simplest case it is zero for pixels removed and one for those included) then cut-sky quantities can be defined in analogy to the full-sky ones from above.
-In particular, the cut-sky can be expanded in pseudo-$\alm$ as
+In particular, the cut-sky two-point angular correlation function is defined as the sky average,

+where the sums are over all pairs of pixels separated by an angle $\theta$.
+This correlation function can be evaluated in harmonic space by first expanding the cut-sky in pseudo-$\alm$ as

 where